sharry09/PhotoGallery/README.md

 Click here to launch the gallery https://sharry09.github.io/PhotoGallery/

-Click on the image to experience its color and view the images using previous,next options
+Click on the image to experience its color and view the images using previous,next options.